usorfaitheloho/CSS-module-assignment/README.md

 # CSS-module-assignment
-This is a pratise on stutern on css
+This is a pratise on stutern on css major properties

 ![screenshot](./src/images/screenshot.png)